timsun28/DataSciencePort/README.md

 Because we only received raw email data from our Project owner it was difficult to visualize our data at first.
 After some experimenting I was able to convert the text to values that I was able to plot and that were helpful for the project.
 An example of this is the following graph depicting the amount of emails sent per month to the project owner about the noted categories.
-This graph gave us an the project owner a good visual overview of when emails were send and the outliers.
+This graph gave us an the project owner a good visual overview of when emails were sent and the outliers.
 ![DataCamp Courses](/images/email_categorien_per_maand.jpg)

 ##### Introduction and flat files